garylirocks/quickrefs/azure-networking.markdown

 Different types:

 - **Site to Site**: your on-premise to vNet
-  - needs a on-prem VPN device
+  - needs an on-prem VPN device
   - This could be over the Internet or a dedicated network, such as Azure ExpressRoute
   - Could be used to connect two vNets
   ![Azure VPN site to site](images/azure_vpn-site-to-site.svg)